galeone/dynamic-training-bench/README.md

 In particular, in the `log` folder there'll be a `LeNet` folder and within this folder, there'll be other 4 folders, each one with a name that contains the hyper-parameters previously defined.
 This allows visualizing in the same graphs, using Tensorboard, the 4 models and easily understand which one performs better.

-Depending on the implemented model interface, the training script must change.
-If an Autoencoder has been implemented, instead of the `train_classifier.py` script, the `train_autoencoder.py` script must be used.
+No matter what interface has been implemented, the script to run is **always** `train.py`: it's capable of identifying the type of the model and use the right training procedure.

-A complete list of the available tunable parameters can be obtained running `python train_classifier.py --help` (`python train_autoencoder.py --help`).
+A complete list of the available tunable parameters can be obtained running `python train.py --help` (`python train.py --help`).

-For reference, a part of the output of `python train_classifier.py --help`:
+For reference, a part of the output of `python train.py --help`:

 ```
-usage: train_classifier.py [-h] --model --dataset
+usage: train.py [-h] --model --dataset
   -h, --help            show this help message and exit
   --model {<list of models in the models/ folder, without the .py suffix>}
   --dataset {<list of inputs in the inputs/folder, without the .py suffix}